practicalli/clojure-web-services/docs/service-repl-workflow/aero.md

 Aero library is an EDN reader that provides reader tags (tag literals) to support the declarative definition of system components, especially across different deployment environments (e.g. dev, stage, production).

+A specific profile value (e.g. `:dev` `:stage` `:prod`) is given to `aero/read-config` which parses the Integrant configuration, returning an updated Integrant configuration containing values specific to the given profile.

 !!!
 QUOTE
     Configuration should be explicit  obvious, but not clever.
 It should be easy to understand what the config is, and where it is declared. - JUXT.